arpitbbhayani/articles/blogs/durability.md

 If the database is distributed, it supports Distributed Transactions, ensuring durability becomes even more important and trickier to handle.
 In such a setting, the participating database servers coordinate before the commit using a Two-Phase Commit Protocol.

-The distributed computed is converged into a step-by-step process where the coordinator communicates the commit to all the participants, waits for all acknowledgments, and then further communicates the commit or rollback.
+The distributed computation is converged into a step-by-step process where the coordinator communicates the commit to all the participants, waits for all acknowledgments, and then further communicates the commit or rollback.
 This entire process is split into two phases - Prepare and Commit.

 # References
  - [ACID - Wikipedia](https://en.wikipedia.org/wiki/ACID)